yuexintonychen/NOBS-Fake-News-Detector/README.md

 # INF134 NOBS Fake News Detector

-This is a news search and fake news detector tool built with React on the front-end and Python and Scikit-Learn on the back-end.
+• A news search engine and fake news detector tool built with Node.js and React on the front-end and Python and Scikit-Learn on the back-end

+• With a URL or keyword(s), the tool can retrieve the latest related news and provide an estimated truth value for each news article

 ![Demo Screenshot](Demo.png)